orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - reference as orbit/constant/repeats maybe

 `.copy`
-- Say some modular structure: send traversing left
+- Say some modular structure: send traversing left & right simultaneously, and cancel each other out
 - Problems with copy
 	- A problem with a copy, is that in or to be generalizable, it needs to alter all references to the thing it's copying to itself - this cannot be done with certainty.
 	- "A copy is necessarily inconsistent": https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies#:~:text=If%20I%20have%20one%20thing%20and%20I%20make%20a%20perfect%20copy